yegor256/blog/_posts/2021/oct/2021-10-21-objectionary.md

 compiled, and optimized, we are ready to start [_transpiling_](https://en.wikipedia.org/wiki/Source-to-source_compiler).
-Instead of compiling XMIR directly to Bytecode, we transpile it to `.java` and let Java complier do the job of generating Bytecode.
+Instead of compiling XMIR directly to Bytecode, we transpile it to `.java` and let Java compiler do the job of generating Bytecode.

 We believe that there are a few benefits of transpiling to Java vs. compilation to Bytecode: